Sonofermionescence: Fermions from Ringing Bubble of Sonoluminescence: Abstract

 \section{Abstract}

-Time dependent gravitational background is well known as a theoretical laboratory for the quantum mechanical particle production.
-In this submission we explore such production in a time dependent analog system.
-This is the follow up of our earlier study on Sonoluminescence phenomenon which is modelled in terms of analog geometry coupled with the electromagnetic field exhibiting quantum production.
-In the same analog geometry we studied neutrino production.
-Like the photons, we showed that such system can also produce repeated flux of neutrinos via the parametric resonance from quantum vacuum.
-Our analysis seems to suggest that in the laboratory set up time dependent analog systems could be an interesting playground where phenomena of quantum mechanical particle production can be observed.
+Time-dependent gravitational background is well known as a theoretical laboratory for quantum mechanical particle production.
+In the present analysis, we explore such production in a time-dependent analog system.
+This is the follow-up of our earlier study on the Sonoluminescence phenomenon, which is modelled in terms of analog geometry coupled with the electromagnetic field exhibiting the quantum production of photons.
+In the same analog geometry, we studied fermion production.
+Although fermions have not been observed yet in the sonoluminescence experiment, we have shown here that such a system can produce a repeated flux of fermions via the parametric resonance from a quantum vacuum.
+Our analysis seems to suggest that in the laboratory setup, time-dependent analog systems could be an interesting playground where phenomena of quantum mechanical particle production can be observed.